rickbutton/loki/README.md

 <a href="https://github.com/rickbutton/loki/actions?query=workflow%3Atests"><img alt="tests" src="https://github.com/rickbutton/loki/workflows/tests/badge.svg"></a>

-This supports almost zero percent of any scheme standard or spec.
-I'm hoping to eventually make this R7RS small compliant at least.
-No promises.

 Take caution, because this probably doesn't work on your machine without tweaks.

 #### Why is it called loki?